fuzzymannerz/swmp/README.md

 ## Installation

 ### The Easy Way
 Simply run `bash <(curl -s -L https://getswmp.thefuzz.xyz)` from your Linux command line and follow the setup steps.
+The installer will also help you to secure the install folder with a **.htpasswd** file.
+If you want to see the installer source, [it's available directly here](https://getswmp.thefuzz.xyz).

 ### The Manual Way
 1. [Download the Zip file](https://github.com/fuzzymannerz/swmp/archive/master.zip).